baruchiro/BcsStudent/content/posts/semantic-release/semantic-release.md

 ];
 ```

-**Note** that I needed to update the `@semantic-release/release-notes-generator` settings since it also analyzing the commits for generating the release notes.
+**Note** that I had to update the `@semantic-release/release-notes-generator` settings since it is also analyzing the commits to generate the release notes.

 And finally, I documented the default tags in my repo, just to easily find them if I forgot.